City

 How does the cost of living in Washington, DC compare to the national average?

 Washington, DC, has a higher cost of living compared to the nationwide average.
-The overall cost of living index in Washington, DC, stands at 125, which is 25% higher than the average of 100.
-This increase is largely driven by the housing index, which is 65% higher than the national average.
-Other categories also show a rise, with groceries at 14%, utilities at 4%, transportation at 18%, healthcare at 7%, and miscellaneous expenses at 20% above the national average.
-These figures highlight the need for job seekers to consider these costs when planning a move to Washington, DC.
+The cost of living index in Washington, DC, stands at 128, indicating a 28% increase over the national average of 100.
+This rise is largely driven by housing costs, which are 68% higher than the national average.
+Other categories like groceries, utilities, and miscellaneous expenses also exceed the average, though not as dramatically.

 Take a deeper dive into the job market in Washington, DC